foundry-vtt-community/wiki.js/setup/linux-installation.md

 Installation folder: `/home/foundry/foundryv12/foundry`
 Userdata folder: `/home/foundry/foundryv12/foundryuserdata`

 Note the `foundryv12` here as an additional folder layer.
-Create as many of these additional folder layers as you'd like to have instances, for example `foundryv11`, `foundryv13`, `foundrydev` etc.
+Create as many of these additional folders as you'd like to have instances, for example `foundryv11`, `foundryv13`, `foundrydev` etc.

 >It can be helpful to be descriptive with the name of this folder to keep track of which instance resides in which folder.
 Use `foundryv12` rather than `foundry1`, `foundry2`, etc. {.is-info}